tldr-pages/tldr/pages/linux/cockpit-ws.md

 # cockpit-ws

-> Communicate between the browser application and various configuration tools and services like cockpit-bridge.
+> Communicate between the browser application and various configuration tools and services like `cockpit-bridge`.
 > More information: <https://cockpit-project.org/guide/latest/cockpit-ws.8.html>.

-- Check which certificate cockpit-ws will use:
+- Check which certificate `cockpit-ws` will use:

 `sudo remotectl certificate`